featheredtoast/discourse_docker/launcher_go/README.md

 ## Changes from launcher

-No prereqs are check yet.
+No prereqs are checked.
 It assumes you have docker set up and whatever minimum requirements setup for Discourse: namely a recent enough version of docker, git.

 ## Migration from launcher